linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/ARCH-GARCH Models in Applied Financial Econometrics.md

 Let's first discuss two examples of basic econometric models, the linear regression model and the autoregressive model, and illustrate the meaning of homoskedasticity or heteroskedasticity in each case.

 The linear regression model is the workhorse of economic modeling.
 A univariate linear regression represents a proportionality relationship between two variables:

+$$ y = \alpha + \beta x + \varepsilon $$

-The preceding linear regression model states that the expectation of the variable  $y$  is  $\beta$  times the expectation of the variable  $x$  plus a constant  $\alpha$ .
-The proportionality relationship between  $y$  and  $x$  is not exact but subject to an error  $\varepsilon$ .
+The preceding linear regression model states that the expectation of the variable $y$ is $\beta$ times the expectation of the variable $x$ plus a constant $\alpha$.
+The proportionality relationship between $y$ and $x$ is not exact but subject to an error $\varepsilon$.

-In standard regression theory, the error  $\varepsilon$  is assumed to have a zero mean and a constant standard deviation  $\sigma$ .
-The standard deviation is the square root of the variance, which is the expectation of the squared error:  $\sigma^2 = E(\varepsilon^2)$ .
+In standard regression theory, the error $\varepsilon$ is assumed to have a zero mean and a constant standard deviation $\sigma$.
+The standard deviation is the square root of the variance, which is the expectation of the squared error: $\sigma^2 = E(\varepsilon^2)$.
 It is a positive number that measures the size of the error.
-We call homoskedasticity the assumption that the expected size of the error is constant and does not depend on the size of the variable  $x$ .
+We call homoskedasticity the assumption that the expected size of the error is constant and does not depend on the size of the variable $x$.
 We call heteroskedasticity the assumption that the expected size of the error term is not constant.

 The assumption of homoskedasticity is convenient from a mathematical point of view and is standard in regression theory.
 However, it is an assumption that must be verified empirically.
-In many cases, especially if the range of variables is large, the assumption of homo skedasticity might be unreasonable.
+In many cases, especially if the range of variables is large, the assumption of homoskedasticity might be unreasonable.
 For example, assuming a linear relationship between consumption and household income, we can expect that the size of the error depends on the size of household income.
 In fact, high-income households have more freedom in the allocation of their income.

 In the preceding household-income example, the linear regression represents a cross-sectional model without any time dimension.
 However, in finance and economics in general, we deal primarily with time series, that is, sequences of observations at different moments of time.
 Let's call  $X_{t}$  the value of an economic time series at time  $t$ .
 Since the groundbreaking work of Haavelmo (1944), economic time series are considered to be realizations of stochastic processes.
 That is, each point of an economic time series is considered to be an observation of a random variable.